GIGA-Money/LearningDevOps/README.md

 * Asked around, and looks like others are willing to help if one would just ask.
 * good thing GIT never changes.
 * got some basic aliases going.

-Log for 11/17/22
-* been doing some LeetCode Practice, days this doesn't get progress, did suff on LeetCode.
-* I'll upload those snips to a file in this folder, just to get some contributions going on github.
-* Doing those in Py3, CPP, Java, and C#.
-* Going for breath and learning language features rather than quanity of practices.

 ### Got some books in place
 * Git: Mastering Version Control, ISBN 978-1-78712-320-5